-We offer students the opportunity to experience nature and wildlife through hands-on learning outside and in the classroom.
-By building awareness, we hope that children will appreciate and respect nature, develop a "sense of place," and carry an ethic of environmental stewardship through life.
+We offer students the opportunity to experience nature and wildlife through hands-on learning outdoors and in the classroom.
+By building awareness and knowledge of their natural surroundings, we hope that children will appreciate and respect the Islands, develop a "sense of place," and carry this ethic through life.

 Whether you want to bring nature into the classroom or take lessons outside, our programs for schools offer insight into New England habitats and native species and enrich natural history and science lessons while strengthening students’ connections to the environment.

 Felix Neck offers field trip programs for schools at the wildlife sanctuary, in-school programs led by a Mass Audubon teacher naturalist, and hybrid programs that incorporate both an in-class and in-the-field experience.
 Download the Islands School Programs Brochure to learn more about our offerings and contact us to design the right program for your needs.

 Mass Audubon’s Professional Development programs are designed to increase content knowledge, provide teachers with hands-on, STEM-focused learning experiences, and offer resources for teaching engaging, inquiry-based science lessons in the schoolyard or classroom.
 In-person and virtual workshops are available, along with consulting and site visits.